Luis Alberto Fierro

 He also holds graduate level certificates on climate finance from the World Bank; on development program monitoring and evaluation from the International Program for Development Evaluation Training (IPDET); and on Management for Development Results from the Inter-American Institute for Social Development (INDES).

 Luis Fierro has written, contributed to, edited and translated numerous books, academic essays and articles.
 A partial list of publications is available here.
 He has also written fiction, including the novel "The Last Human" (which deals with the existential threats to humanity) and short stories.
-He has contributed to national development plans in Ecuador, as well as the program for the national political movement Concertacion.
+He has contributed to national development plans in Ecuador, as well as coordinating the formulation of the the program for the national political movement Concertacion.

 Luis Fierro has been a volunteer for several programs dedicated to expanding educational opportunities for low-income and minority students, including: EcuadorMiPaís (an NGO that raises funds to promote the education of low-income children in Ecuador), "Alcanzando Metas" Foundation (which promotes educational access for Hispanic female youth), the Center for the Advancement of Hispanics in Science and Engineering Education (CAHSEE), the Minority Student Achievement Oversight Committee of the Fairfax County School Board (MSAOC), and the PTSA Diversity Committee of Thomas Jefferson High School for Science and Technology.